Table of Contents

 User Defined Package Export

-One of the most frustrating things for users is package export.
-Previously, exported projects referenced only the default set of Unity core modules.
-Whenever a user would reference a package that the game had used, the new package would conflict with assemblies and scripts within the exported project.
-Deleting the conflicting exported files would break any asset references to those files.
+Without this feature, exported projects reference only the default set of Unity core modules.
+Whenever a user adds references to packages that their game used, the new packages will conflict with assemblies and scripts within the exported project.
+Deleting the conflicting exported files will break any asset references to those files.

 There are third-party tools available to help fix broken script references, but they mostly rely on guessing the scripts from the MonoBehaviour fields.
 In addition, they do nothing to fix broken references for other asset types.
 That is the purpose of this feature: export asset and package references, so that the user doesn't have to fix broken references later.

 Unfortunately, it is not feasible to datamine all possible packages, not even restricted to the official offerings from Unity.
-As such, users and communities be responsible for mining the packages specific to their game.
-However, there are some resources to help programmers do the required datamining. https://github.com/AssetRipper/MarrowMiningDemo
+As such, users are responsible for mining the packages specific to their game.
+However, there are some resources to help them do the required datamining. https://github.com/AssetRipper/MarrowMiningDemo

 This experimental feature can be enabled by going to the Configuration Files page, which can be accessed with "View/Configuration Files" in the file menu.
-To enable the feature, the user must upload package data json files appropriate for the game being ripped.
+To enable the feature, the user must upload package data json files appropriate for their game.
 Example json files are available in the Marrow Mining Demo I linked above.

 Asset Path Overrides

 This feature allows users to change the export destination of an asset.
 It can be enabled by going to the Configuration Files page, which can be accessed with "View/Configuration Files" in the file menu.
-To enable the feature, the user must upload a json file appropriate for the game being ripped.
+To enable the feature, the user must upload a json file appropriate for their game.

 Path Override File Structure